KScott6/aRborist/README.md

 usethis::create_from_github("KScott6/aRborist")
 ```

 This will automatically create an R project file "aRborist.Rproj".
-Continue working in this project file.
+You can working in this project file.

 ### 3) Install/load the required packages